matomo-org/developer-documentation/docs/tracking-javascript.md

 *   `trackContentInteractionNode( domNode, contentInteraction )` - Tracks an interaction with the given DOM node / content block.
 *   `trackContentImpression( contentName, contentPiece, contentTarget )` - Tracks a content impression using the specified values.
 *   `trackContentInteraction( contentInteraction, contentName, contentPiece, contentTarget )` - Tracks a content interaction using the specified values.
+*   `enableLinkTracking( enable )` - Install link tracking on all applicable link elements.
+Set the enable parameter to true to use pseudo click-handler (treat middle click and open contextmenu as left click).
+A right click (or any click that opens the context menu) on a link will be tracked as clicked even if "Open in new tab" is not selected.
+If "false" (default), nothing will be tracked on open context menu or middle click.

 ### Configuration of the Tracker Object